isomerpages/imda-itsc/_standards/1-how-are-standards-developed.md

 NOTE: * Include guides and test methods.
 Technical Reference, being a fast track document, should be developed within 12 months.

 All Technical Committee/Working Group (TC/WG) decisions whether or not to move to the next stage of the development process shall be documented.

+#### Editing and Publication

+The responsibility of the technical content of a draft standard remains with the Technical Committee/Working Group.
+All final draft Singapore Standards / Technical References should be edited and proof-read prior to publication.
+All intellectual property rights including copyright in any works created by Standards Partners are the property of and belong to Enterprise Singapore.

+Enterprise Singapore provides editing service on all proposed Singapore Standards / Technical References.

+#### Gazette

+All Singapore Standards which have undergone Stages 1 to 6 and approval by the respective Standards Committee shall be notified in the Government Gazette and printed.
+Technical References are not gazetted as they are only pre-standards.

+#### Maintenance

+Every standard shall be under the responsibility of a Technical Committee (TC) (or Standards Committee in the absence of a TC).
+Each TC shall maintain standards for which it is responsible, to ensure that those standards are up to date with current practice and free from material error.